 An important note - You can certainly run through all the current apps and software you use and ask them to show how it will integrate, but you also want to be confident that they can handle almost anything new that arises.
 Is your vendor's infrastructure designed for continual adaption and integration?

 4. Does the pricing structure become a problem as you grow?

-The cost of application management software typically includes the upfront costs of implementation and set-up and then an annual fee.
+The cost of grant management software typically includes the upfront costs of implementation and set-up and then an annual fee.
 That annual charge may be based on contacts, programs, users, or features.

 When you conduct your cost comparison, it’s helpful to look at each system's pricing structure and see if one is more advantageous than another over a five to ten year period.